All Episodes

 Yeah, that's right.

-I mean, the federal government is giving them so much money, so you know that it's which that's a whole nother issue for us to talk about.
+So, you know, it's which that's a whole nother issue for us to talk about.

-So when you think of all those for big movers, uh, I think the Cadillac, the the new uh all electric catalog, I think that's it.
+I think the Cadillac, the new all-electric Cadillac, I think that's it.

-You see all those kind of things happening, and well, if they move if you know Amazon brings 5,000 jobs or another 2500 jobs, well, how many additional ancillary jobs are gonna come because they need to be close to Amazon?
+Well, if they move, if Amazon brings 5,000 jobs or another 2,500 jobs, well, how many additional ancillary jobs are going to come?

 So it's the exponential network effect that's going to happen.

-Uh innovation and collaboration are done best when you're in person.
+Innovation and collaboration are done best when you're in person.

 And Jamie Diamond has come out and said, if you're at Chase, sorry, but we're coming back together to make this happen.

-You don't have to come back, you know, 40 hours a week per se.
+You don't have to come back, you know, 40 hours a week, per se.

 Right.

-But not every not every job requires innovation.
+But not every job requires innovation.

-I mean, that's it's just technical, right?
+I mean, that's jobs.

 That's right.

-We all like I think it's something with our generation.
+And I think it's something with our generation.

-They like raised all of us to be leaders, they raised all of us to be creative, you know, all these sort of values that were just kind of blanketed on our whole generation.
+You know, all these sort of values that were just kind of blanketed on our whole generation.

 It's like, you know what?

-Some people just crunch numbers, and you can do that at home.
+Some people just crunch numbers and you can do that at home.

 No, you're actually not.

-And you're setting up the vast majority of you suck.
+That's the majority of you suck.

-It's a net numbers thing.
+It's a net numbers.

 Sorry.

-You know, if a conversion are you seeing commercial buildings being converted for residential?
+Are you seeing commercial buildings being converted for residential?

-I think the older stuff, I think the owners that that own the older product, they're thinking, do we really need to turn this C product into um B plus A minus, or is there a different play here?
+I think the older stuff, I think the owners that own the older product, they're thinking, do we really need to turn this C product into B plus A minus, or is there a different play here?

-And I think the different play, what's the property Tax variation on that.
+And I think the different play.

 That's a good question.